rycus86/demo-site/src/res/specs/cdn.md

 realise it will need them, for example *CSS* or *JavaScript* files included in the response document.

-Unfortunately, *nginx* does not support this in the *community* version, only in the *paid Plus* version so I could not use it easily.
+Unfortunately, *Nginx* does not support this in the *community* version, only in the *paid Plus* version so I could not use it easily.
 *Cloudflare* does handle them though beautifully and all you need to do is send *HTTP headers* like these in the response: